JaxkDev/NodeLife/README.md

 [![Build Status](https://travis-ci.com/jackthehack21/NodeLife.svg?branch=master)](https://travis-ci.com/jackthehack21/NodeLife)

 # Latest Notice:
+(22/06/19) : Server back up and running smoothly.

-(21/06/19) : IMPORTANT, Many things will fail/error out as my server is currently down i am working to fix it hopefully be back up soon.
+(21/06/19) : Server is currently down i am working to fix it hopefully be back up soon.

 (18/01/19) : Had a long break starting to look back into this, possibly finishing chapter 2, then looking into better UI (More to come...)

 # Latest Features: